PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

           - [ ] Use the search functionality
           - [ ] Create a new room
           - [ ] Create one or more new secured room with mulitple profile attributes and a non profile attributes.
+          - [ ] Make an announcment to the room.
             - Make sure to require at least one value, so that one of the users cannot enter the secured room.
             - Check if the badges are shown properly (in line with which (non-)profile attributes are set).
             - Try to vary a bit in what you do exactly on each merge.